NicholasLYang/uptointerpretation/content/posts/no-more-programming-sucks-rants.md

 opinions.
 And much like an essay, a talk should start with this thesis in an up front and clear manner.

+I suppose what I'm really criticizing is a genre of talk that borders on a manifesto.
+Programming is a subjective endeavor and to an extent I do not begrudge someone for having a strong opinion.
+But the difference between a strong opinion and a manifesto is that a manifesto is inherently adversarial, it is inherently a

 - No nuance.
 Fails to account for alternative incentives and difficulty
 - Using people's general issues with programming to get people on board
   - Like how a politician can say a lot of generic stuff about how we've gone wrong and how the country needs change